george-hawkins/blender-donut-notebook/LEVEL-2.md

 Andrew now goes through various things you can try to improve the look of your donut or make it more dramatically your _own_ donut (as opposed to being a copy of his).
 Switch to the _Layout_ workspace with _Rendered_ viewport mode, and with the icing etc. included but with the environment excluded, try the following things.

-Size and count of the sprinkles - with the icing select, go to _Particle Properties_ and try messing with the _Scale_ and _Number_ values.
+Size and count of the sprinkles - with the icing selected, go to _Particle Properties_ and try messing with the _Scale_ and _Number_ values.

 ![img.png](fewer-but-larger-sprinkles.png)